 An American Ascent tells the story of the first African American team to attempt the summit of Denali - the highest peak in North America.
 The team has been inspiring diversity in the outdoors across America and the film has helped take that message worldwide.

-It's hard to make banking fun.
-First Interstate Bank asked us to create an engaging commercial to capture the attention of football fans who would prefer to be getting another beer rather than watching an ad. so we gave them "the super fans"
+First Interstate Bank asked us to create an engaging commercial to capture the attention of football fans who would prefer to be getting another beer rather than watching an ad during the game.
+So we gave them "the super fans".

-Australian-born, George potter has traveled the world as a conservation biologist and filmmaker.
-He has produced documentary and commercial work for outdoor companies, environmental groups, government organizations and businesses looking to enhance their brand.
-Most recently he raised over one hundred thousand dollars on Kickstarter to document the first african american team to attempt the summit of Denali - NOrth America's highest peak.
-He has a Bachelor's degree in zoology and a Masters in science and natural history filmmaking.
+The founder of Wild Vision Films, George Potter, has traveled the world as a conservation biologist and filmmaker.
+Growing up in Australia and now based in Montana, he has produced documentary and commercial work for outdoor companies, environmental groups, government organizations and businesses looking to enhance their brand.
+Most recently he raised over one hundred thousand dollars on Kickstarter to document the first African American team to attempt the summit of Denali - North America's highest peak.
+He has a Bachelor's degree in Zoology and a Masters in Science and Natural History Filmmaking.

 Wild Vision Films